blakebutcher/blakebutcher.github.com/_posts/2012-03-31-bookmarklet-template.md

 The user then drags this link to their bookmark bar in their browser.
 From there they can click to activate the bookmarklet.

-This bookmarklet itself just inserts a script tag that loads a <a href="http://blakebutcher.com/content/example-bookmarklet.js">specified JS file</a> into the current page.
+This bookmarklet itself just inserts a script tag that loads a [specified JS file](/content/example-bookmarklet.js) into the current page.
 It has a 2 minute cache-busting query string to ensure that the latest version of the JS is loaded.

 The benefits of keeping the rest of your code outside of the bookmarklet are: